 Section 304.
 Spending on appropriations.

-(A) Organizations must contact the Vice President for Financial Affairs to establish an initial meeting time by the earlier of –
+(A) Organizations or university programs must contact the Vice President for Financial Affairs to establish an initial meeting time by the earlier of –

 (1) two (2) weeks after being appropriated money, or